 If you love a good meal than you have come to a perfect place because Basques certainly know how to cook and enjoy the food.
 There is no shortage of restaurants specialising in authentic Basque cuisine providing an overwhelming feast for the senses from the fresh fish caught in the Bay of Biscay to the famous red and green peppers, roasted, peeled and sauteed in herbs and garlic.

-Biarritz is scattered with cosy cafes and little bakeries where you can indulge in fresh pastries, cakes, macaroons, and state of the art chocolates.
+Biarritz is scattered with cosy cafes and lovely bakeries where you can indulge in fresh pastries, cakes, macaroons, and state of the art chocolates.
 While you will possibly gawk at the price of some of them, the textures, flavours and fillings are perfectly combined to give your taste buds real satisfaction.
 Check out our tried and tested favourites below.

 - Le Surfing / brilliant place right at the bottom of the Côte des Basque.
 Food and drinks at Le Surfing are a little bit pricey, but the ocean views at the sunset and a funky surf interior are tough to beat.

 - Tea room and patisserie Miremont is the oldest cafe in Biarritz, operating since 1880, overlooking the beach, where you can get a brilliant selection of cakes and ice creams.
-Just like most things in Biarritz, it is not cheap, but the views over the Grand Plage beach and the pastries are well worth it.
+Just like most things in Biarritz, it is not cheap, but the views over the Grande Plage beach and the pastries are well worth it.

 - The Beach House / We loved this place for its organic food, cosy fireplace, the pool bar and stylish wooden decks.
 If you fancy spending a relaxed afternoon to soak up its idyllic vibe, get in touch with The Beach House, located in Anglet, to make a reservation.